Handsfree: Software technologies

 Since handsfree devices replace a phone's own speaker and microphone capability in a phone call, they now also must deal with the same issues that standard mobile phones and land phones deal with.
 The main acoustic issues are echo cancellation and noise suppression, although there are others as well.
 There have been many ways developed to cancel echo in phone calls and results range from poor to excellent.

 These acoustic technologies must also remove or reduce the noise levels so that the caller is well understood.
 A person making a call from a handsfree device who is in a busy restaurant or while driving will introduce large levels of noise into the call.
 This situation is complicated as the software must not only remove the noise around him, but must transmit his voice clearly and loudly to whoever is connected to him.

 The best software solutions combine both echo cancellation and noise cancellation into a single technology so that the caller has the freedom to use a handsfree device anywhere they please.
 Having an acoustic solution with only one feature will dramatically reduce its flexibility.

+Driving

+Handsfree driving is when driving without the hands.